LaDracG/Distributed-Operating-System-Principle-2018-Fall/Project_4_2/README.md

 **5. Mining a block normally**

-(1) This is for testing mining in normal case.
+(1) This is for testing mining in normal case, we tested it along with testcase 1.

 (2) We start two nodes and ask one of them to start a transaction to another one.
 Then we check the block chain after one block is mined.